AbdouTlili/flexric-mec/README.md

 $ sudo ./nr-softmodem.Rel15 -O path/to/flexric/oai/gnb.band78.tm1.fr1.106PRB.usrpb210.conf -E  --sa --usrp-tx-thread-config 1
 ```

-You can now start a Near-RIC and see the communication between the E2-Agent and the Near-RIC (e.g., using Wireshark).
+You can now start the Stand Alone Near-RIC and see the communication between the E2-Agent and the Near-RIC (e.g., using Wireshark).
 If you want to use the xApps, start a Near-RIC, report the services for the SMs (i.e., using the call report_service_near_ric_api) and start an infinite loop.
 You can then connect to the Near-RIC through the xApps that were provided during the Hackfest 2021.